 I am also very fortunate to have the support of our committed Board of Directors, our Executive Director, Kathryn Sutherland, and outgoing President Steve Turner.
 It is clear that our strength lies in our members.
 As other associations struggle with membership, I am pleased to note that the NCHCA grew by approximately 10 percent in 2018 as the Board welcomed 18 new contractor and associate members.
 In order to meet your expectations and provide real value for membership, we have developed a detailed 3-year business plan that identifies what we will accomplish in 2019 through 2021.
 Our priority initiatives include:

 - Host a new series of early morning President’s Breakfasts to provide an informal setting for NCHCA members to engage with other members, past presidents, and City councillors.

 - Provide additional resources to our members, such as a guide on Vendor Performance Management (VPM) Best Practices for Contractors.

 - Plan a community goodwill project that will provide a forum for our members to work together for the benefit of the community where we work, live and raise our families.

 - Continue to work closely with the City and provide feedback on City initiatives such as VPM, COR Certification, vISion, and specification updates.

 Move forward with a new student co-op program in partnership with the City of Ottawa and Consulting Engineers of Ontario.

-Pursuing our successful Education Series, in conjunction with the City of Ottawa and the Ottawa Chapter of the Consulting Engineers of Ontario to develop meaningful, useful topics and recruit quality speakers.
+- Continue our successful Education Series, working with the City of Ottawa and the Ottawa Chapter of the Consulting Engineers of Ontario.